gradle/gradle/design-docs/managed-model.md

 - ~~Constructor can not call any setter methods (at least a runtime error)~~
 - ~~Class that cannot be instantiated (e.g. default constructor throws)~~

+#### Open issues

+- Abstract class should be able to provide a custom `toString()` implementation, should only be able to use inherent properties of the object.

 ### Managed type implemented as abstract class can have generative getters

     @Managed